Degrees & Programs

 Ed.S. in School Psychology

-The Ed.S. in School Psychology prepares students for practitioner roles in the public schools and in mental health centers and hospitals.
-You’ll get a solid foundation in the legal, ethical, and professional issues related to school psychology, as well as training in psychological assessment, counseling, and consultation.
+The Ed.S.
+Program in School Psychology prepares students for practitioner roles in public, charter, and private schools.
+You’ll get a solid foundation in the legal, ethical, and professional issues related to school psychology, as well as training in psychological assessment, academic and behavioral interventions, counseling, and consultation.
 This 65-credit hour program leads to licensure as a school psychologist in Indiana and eligibility for licensure in other states.
-Through practicum and internship experiences, you’ll accrue the experience to provide psychological services in public school settings.
-The program is recognized by the National Association of School Psychologists.
+Through practicum and internship experiences, you’ll accrue the experience and skills to provide psychological services in school settings.
+The program is fully approved by the National Association of School Psychologists.

 Course descriptions and complete degree requirements can be found in the IU School of Education Graduate Bulletin.